Tool, Texas

 Tool is a city in Henderson County, Texas, United States.
-The population was 2,175 at the 2020 census.
+Its population was 2,175 at the 2020 census.
 Located on the west side of Cedar Creek Lake, it is a popular second home and retiree destination.

 Geography

-Tool is located in northwestern Henderson County> on the west side of Cedar Creek Lake.
+Tool is located in northwestern Henderson County on the west side of Cedar Creek Lake.
 Texas State Highway 274 is the main road through the city, leading northwest 4 mi to Seven Points and southeast 9 mi to Trinidad.
 Athens, the Henderson county seat, is 24 mi by road to the southeast of Tool.

-According to the United States Census Bureau, the city has a total area of 9.3 km2, of which 0.03 km2, or 0.36%, are water.
+According to the United States Census Bureau, the city has a total area of 9.3 km2, of which 0.03 km2, or 0.36%, is covered by water.